Peter Parker (2002 film series character): Spider-Man 2 (2004)

 Octavius visits Harry and threatens him to give him the isotope tritium.
 Harry agrees in exchange for Spider-Man, and tells Octavius to seek Peter, who Harry believes is friends with Spider-Man, but tells Octavius not to harm him.
 As Mary Jane invites Peter to a café to discuss whether or not he loves her, Octavius locates Peter, tells him to find Spider-Man, and captures Mary Jane.
-Her endangerment leads to Peter's powers resurrecting.
-As Jameson admits that he was wrong about Spider-Man, Peter steals his suit back from the Bugle and goes after Octavius.
+Her endangerment leads to Peter's powers returning.
+As Jameson admits that he was wrong about Spider-Man, Peter steals his suit back from the Bugle (which causes Jameson to immediately recant his statements) and goes after Octavius.
 As Peter battles Octavius, they fall onto a New York City Subway train.
 Octavius sabotages the controls and leaves Peter to save the passengers, which he does at a great physical toll.
 When he faints from exhaustion, the grateful passengers save him from falling and bring him into the train, seeing his unmasked face but promising to keep their knowledge hidden.
 They unsuccessfully try to protect him when Octavius returns to capture Peter, whom Octavius delivers to Harry.

 After giving Octavius the tritium, Harry prepares to kill Spider-Man, only to be shocked to see Peter under the mask.
 Peter convinces Harry to direct him to Octavius' lair, as bigger things are at stake.
 As Peter arrives at the doctor's waterfront laboratory and attempts to rescue Mary Jane discreetly, Octavius discovers him, and they battle as the nuclear reaction swells and starts threatening the city.
 Peter ultimately subdues Octavius, reveals his identity, and persuades Octavius to let his dream go for the greater good.
-Octavius commands the tentacles to obey him, and gives his life to destroy the experiment.
+A redeemed Octavius commands the tentacles to obey him, and gives his life to destroy the experiment.
 Mary Jane sees Peter's true identity and feelings, which he says is why they cannot be together.
 Peter returns Mary Jane to John and leaves.
 However, Mary Jane leaves John at the altar during their wedding and runs to Peter's apartment, declaring she is willing to accept any risks that come with being in a relationship with Peter.
 The two finally become a couple, and Mary Jane sees Peter off as he swings into action as Spider-Man to assist emergency services.